-Subsidized units, for people with low income (some also have market rent units, open to people of any income
+Subsidized units, for people with low income (some also have 'market rent' units, open to people of any income)

-* some are exclusively for seniors or people with disabilities, and some provide supportive/assisted living services, such as meals, personal support, etc.
+* some are just for seniors or people with disabilities, and some have supportive/assisted living services, like meals, personal support, etc.

-* for a list of ALL nonprofit housing in Halton, see here, how to apply is shown in the details for each housing community, but most (although not all) nonprofit housing providers centralize their applications for subsidized units through HATCH (Halton Access to Community Housing) at Halton Region 905-825-6000, and take their own applications for market rent units.
+* how to apply is shown in details for each housing community -- most centralize their applications for subsidized units through HATCH (Halton Access to Community Housing) at Halton Region 905-825-6000, but take their own applications for market rent units.

-* Bonnie Place (see here) takes its own applications for all units.
+* Bonnie Place (here) takes its own applications for all units.

 Private for-profit rental facilities, with meals and housekeeping included or optional, varying levels of personal care, medications assistance, etc. usually available on-site.

 * often also called 'all-inclusive retirement living', 'assisted living' or 'independent living'

-* residents may acquire additional care through CCAC home care services (funded by the health care system, see above in this record), or hiring extra services from either the retirement residence or an outside provider
+* residents may bring in additional services through CCAC (funded by OHIP, see 'Personal Care' above), or hire extra services from either the retirement residence or an outside provider

 * vary in the types of care available and level of care need they will accept